TRACS Shipping Activity Overview

 Below we show some of the seaborne trade and shipping demand data extracted from TRACS – Oceanic’s proprietary vessel tracking system.

-Some of the interesting points to note for 2025 are:
+Some of the interesting points to note are:

-• Shipping demand in tonne-mile terms is normalising after 2 very strong years when disruptions to seaborne trade - together with strong demand for Atlantic basin commodities from Asia and Chinese manufactured goods from Europe and America led to a lengthening of trade routes - (charts 2, 3).
+Shipping demand in tonne-mile terms has been strong for several years due to geopolitical disruption since the Russian attempted invasion of Ukraine in 2022 and subsequent Middle East conflicts.
+Strong demand for Atlantic basin commodities from Asia and Chinese manufactured goods from Europe and America has also led to a lengthening of trade routes - (charts 2, 3).

-• The traffic passing through the Suez Canal is continuing to drop - forcing more traffic to go round the Cape of Good Hope - (Chart 8).
+The traffic passing through the Suez Canal has shown few signs of recovery due to continued threat of Houthi attacks - forcing more traffic to go round the Cape of Good Hope - (Chart 8).

 Chart 1